-Bill 22, The Credit Unions and Caisses Populaires Amendment Act

-With legislation slated to be proclaimed in 2022, DGCM will continue to:
+Bill 22, The Credit Unions and Caisses Populaires Amendment Act With legislation proclaimed in 2022, DGCM:

-- work with stakeholders in finalizing its oversight role of CUCM; and - undertake consultations with industry stakeholders to discuss potential changes to credit union and caisse oversight framework (e.g. Liquidity and Investment Standards).
+- completed development of the initial oversight framework of CUCM: and - initiated consultations with Systems' stakeholders, discussing potential changes to credit union and caisse oversight framework (e.g. Liquidity and Investment Standards).